Research-Center-Data-Intelligence/CHIMP/README.md

 11. Set the model to "Production" by changing the "stage" setting at the top of the screen.
 12. Refresh the CHIMP front-end.
 You should now see percentages of the detected emotions.

 To run the GPU enabled version of CHIMP use the "gpu" profile as follows: `docker-compose --profile gpu up -d`.
 To only run MLFlow (e.g. when running the Python code directly on the host), use the "mlflow" profile as follows: `docker-compose --profile mlflow up -d`.
-Please not that the `--profile <PROFILE_NAME>` should come before any further commands, such as `up -d`.
+Please note that the `--profile <PROFILE_NAME>` should come before any further commands, such as `up -d`.